Chris Baker (defensive lineman): Regular season

+Playoffs

 Personal life

 Baker has been childhood friends with nose tackle Terrance Knighton and Damik Scafe since high school, where the three of them were teammates.
 Knighton was Baker's best man in his wedding to ESPN talent producer, Jamila Phillips, on March 14, 2015.

 On January 7, 2016, Baker's first child, Aria, was born.

 He suffered a stroke in January 2023, but survived.

 Legal issues

 While attending Penn State, Baker was sentenced to two years of probation after pleading guilty two cases of assault on May 16, 2008.